Planned closure delayed until at least the fall

 The trail itself could use a break, Osborn said.
 In some areas it is “braiding,” or widening, as hikers pass each other or step around objects, crushing the soil and plant life at the edges of the trail.
 The Trail Conference plans to make repairs during the closure.

 Eugene Frazier, a volunteer who picks up trash near the trail, said he has seen many drivers on 9D toss trash from their vehicles.
 But, he said, he also has seen many Breakneck visitors placing trash they picked up on the trail into garbage cans as they hike out.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.